drmason13/advent_of_code_traits/ARCHITECTURE.md

 `Solution` is used by `SolutionRunner`, which orchestrates the user defined traits.

+## The `Reporter` trait

+The `Reporter` trait is simply for displaying answers to the user by default.

+Custom implementations are intended to be able to perform benchmarking and other interesting things with the solutions.

 ## The `SolutionRunner` trait

 This trait isn't intended to be implemented by end users.

-We provide a blanket implementation for types implementing Solution and ParseInput.
+We provide a blanket implementation for types implementing Solution and ParseInput and Reporter.

 More than that, we provide multiple implementations which carefully *avoid overlapping*.
 Autoderef specialization is used to prefer the most efficient/complete implementation.